nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 g.set(xlabel='Surface', ylabel='Aces')
 ```
 ![Box Plot]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/3_box_plot_surface.png "Box plot of aces by surface type")

+This box plot helps us compare the distribution of aces in each surface type.
+We can see, for example, that the median and maximum number of aces is much higher in grass than in clay.

 #### Evolution of specific countries based on their players wins'